tbensky/CNNKernels/readme.md

 We chose these because:

  1. Their features are distinct and simple, mostly having corners, vertical/horizontal lines, and gradual slopes.
-(The waveforms in the entire data all have have varying amplitudes, widths, and vertical offsets.)
+(The waveforms in the entire data all have have varying amplitudes, widths, and vertical/horizontal offsets.)
  1. They have a bit of data/laboratory flair, since our larger goal is to study if CNNs and kernels can be used by those in the basic sciences to gain insights into their data.
+These images could easily be pulled right off of an oscilloscope

  # PyTorch and the neural network